Do You CCQ? Using Concept Checking Questions in the ESL Classroom

 Here’s the fun part!
 Students love visual examples and gestures that keep them interested in the lesson.
 You can include realia, pictures, miming, synonyms, antonyms, the whiteboard, and more when using CCQs.
 Incorporating different forms of media and English tenses will make content comprehension checking more fun and interactive.

-These materials may also distract the student from realizing they are being “pop quizzed,” and THAT, my friend, is a great teaching day for both teacher and student.
+These materials may also distract the student from realizing they are being “pop quizzed,” keeping them engaged and confident.

 What are some examples of concept checking questions?